 Where is the Problem?

 Unfortunately most agents only look at their profit of a current transaction.
-But marketing is to some extent always an investment which is not quantifiable straightaway, and may contain some lack of clarity.
+But marketing is to some extent always an investment which is not quantifiable straightaway.
+It may contain some lack of clarity.
 Or do agents know straightaway what effect their new business outfit would have on their next sale?
 They don’t, for sure.
 But it is clear that a solid appearance of an agent serves his reputation very well and is a helpful component in the sale’s process.

 With photography it is exactly the same.
 Lousy pictures from an mobile phone or a compact camera of a photographically unexperienced agent work as if he would sell off properties in jeans and tee shirt.